top of page

 Thesis: The Characterization of wact-45, a Novel Small Molecule Tool that Likely Inhibits the Vesicular Acetylcholine Transporter

-Jacob was co-first author on a Nature Communications paper from the Roy Lab.
+About: Jacob was co-first author on a Nature Communications paper and a contributing author on our Nature Communications Biology paper.

 Duhyun Han, Pharmacology & Toxicology MSc Student